 - Lower Prices

 Morocco is a developing country, so you can find reasonable prices all year round.
 December, due to being off-season, offers some of the best deals of the year.
-Fly there for less than 50 EUR and get yourself a fancy riad taken straight from the Scheherazade tales without having to splurge even a little bit.
+Fly there for less than 50 EUR (from Europe) and get yourself a fancy riad taken straight out of the Scheherazade tales without having to splurge even a little bit.
 This is what a journey to Morocco in December is like!

 - Winter Escape

 We all want an endless summer, right?
 More often than not, December brings the winter to the Northern Hemisphere.
-The weather gets uncomfortably chilly, the sun disappears, and the days become short, grey and gloomy.
+The weather gets uncomfortably chilly, the sun disappears, and the days become short, grey, and gloomy.
 The days in Morocco are short too, but the African sun will make sure you forget what month it is.
+Beach destinations like Essaouira or Agadir may not be swimming-friendly but they would be ten times better than any place in Europe at the time.

 - Fewer Tourists